About our San Francisco Restaurant

 Justin set off to Napa Valley and never looked back.
 Now truly notable in the San Francisco culinary scene, he has a resume that includes opening Bacchus Management Group’s Cafe des Amis, owning his own mission neighborhood restaurant, and starting the Bay Area-favorite Doc Ricketts from the ground up.

-Justin is now being welcomed as Executive Chef at Scala’s Bistro in Union Square, where he will also oversee the menu at Starlight Room and all catering in Kimpton's Sir Francis Drake Hotel.
+Justin is now being welcomed as Executive Chef at Scala’s Bistro in Union Square, where he will also oversee the menu at Lizzie's Starlight and all catering in the Sir Francis Drake Hotel.

 Justin carried on to Boulevard under the mentorship of Nancy Oakes and, later, opened his very own restaurant, Conduit, in the Mission.
 That experience gave him hands-on experience in every aspect of the restaurant business and eventually led him to open Cafe des Amis, followed by Doc Ricketts, where he was also instrumental in bringing the restaurant and concept to life.

-Now back in the Kimpton family at Scala’s, Justin continues his love of French and Italian cuisines while celebrating the bounty of Northern California.
+Now at Scala’s, Justin continues his love of French and Italian cuisines while celebrating the bounty of Northern California.
 He plans to offer classics as well as “free form” bistro fare, elevating classics with ingredients from local purveyors.
 On his list: veggies from Marin Roots Farm, meats from Llano Seco in Chico, and fish from Four Star Fish.
 Justin also will focus on the charcuterie offerings, developing a robust assortment of cured meats, terrines and pâtés.
-For the Starlight Room, he's creating a fun and approachable menu that pairs well with the iconic nightlife destination's creative cocktails.
+For Lizzie's Starlight, he's creating a fun and approachable menu that pairs well with the iconic nightlife destination's creative cocktails.

 “I’ve always been into depth of flavor and making dishes multi-dimensional – creating a result that’s plated with care but not pretentious,” says Justin.
 A fan of earthy ingredients, Justin also happens to be a pretty down-to-earth person.
 In his spare time, he loves watching the Giants and working on cars.